by Sirius Fourside

 - Expected yields: 10oz to 2lbs+

 And just like a hard hat (or a hat of any type, really), it’s very uncomfortable to wear one if it’s too small.
 Similarly, cannabis plants don’t like spaces that are too small for their root requirements.
 Limiting the size of a plant’s container has a direct effect on the maximum size of the plant, and thus, its maximum yields.

 Note: Container size is a major limiting factor to final plant size in soil, but DWC/hydroponics containers are not counted in this group.
 Although root space matters in hydroponics, the rules aren’t the same and larger yields can be obtained from a relatively small space.

-- Solo cups are great for stealth or people that are timid to start purchasing equipment to grow.
+- Solo cups are great for stealth or people that aren’t ready to start purchasing equipment to grow.
 Expect plants grown in these to be tiny!